NAThompson/mpi_clustering/README.rst

    ECDSA key fingerprint is SHA256:W42YmeCOE+bwZqyLx8YvM1spcEBbEHreQkHK+DYTxZs.
    Are you sure you want to continue connecting (yes/no)?

-This is a pain; here's a partial solution:
+This is a pain; here's an easy fix (with an obvious security implication):

 .. code:: bash